Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Introduction

-The rest of the paper is proceeded as follows.
+The rest of the paper proceeds as follows.
 Section 2 introduces gradient descent, accelerated gradient descent, and their corresponding ordinary differential equations.
 Section 3 presents stochastic optimization and investigates asymptotic behaviors of the plain and accelerated gradient descent algorithms and their associated ordinary differential equations (with random coefficients) when the sample size goes to infinity.
-We illustrate the unified framework to carry out a joint analysis on computational and statistical asymptotics, where computational asymptotics deals with dynamic behaviors of the gradient descent algorithms with time (or iteration), and statistical asymptotics with sample size for statistical decision rules that the algorithms are applied to compute.
+We illustrate the unified framework to carry out a joint analysis on computational and statistical asymptotics, where computational asymptotics deals with dynamic behaviors of the gradient descent algorithms with time (or iteration), and statistical asymptotics studies large sample behaviors of statistical decision rules that the algorithms are applied to compute.
 Section 4 considers stochastic gradient descent algorithms for large scale data and derives stochastic differential equations to model these algorithms.
-We establish asymptotic theory for these algorithms and their associated stochastic differential equations, and illustrate a joint analysis on computational and statistical asymptotics with sample size for statistical decision rules.
+We establish asymptotic theory for these algorithms and their associated stochastic differential equations, and describe a joint analysis on computational and statistical asymptotics.
 Section 5 features an example.
 All technical proofs are relegated in the appendix section.

 We adopt the following notations and conventions.
-For the stochastic optimization problem considered in Sections 3 and 4, we add a super index $n$ to notations for the associated processes and sequences in Section 3 and indices $m$ and/or $*$ to notations for the corresponding processes and sequences affiliated with mini-batches in Section 4, while notations without any such subscripts or superscripts are for sequences and functions corresponding to the deterministic optimization problem given in Section 2.
+For the stochastic sample optimization problem considered in Sections 3 and 4, we add a superscript $n$ to notations for the associated processes and sequences in Section 3 and indices $m$ and/or $*$ to notations for the corresponding processes and sequences affiliated with mini-batches in Section 4, while notations without such subscripts or superscripts are for sequences and functions corresponding to the deterministic population optimization problem given in Section 2.
 Our basic proof ideas are as follows.
 Each algorithm generates a sequence for computing a learning rule, a step-wise empirical process is formed by the generated sequence, and a continuous process is obtained from the corresponding continuous-time differential equation.
 We derive asymptotic distributions by analyzing the differential equations, and we bound the differences between the empirical processes and their corresponding continuous processes by studying the optimization problems and utilizing the empirical process theory along with the related differential equations.